Sheila Chisholm: Adult life

 In 1914, Chisholm and her mother sailed to England on SS Mongolia.
 They planned to spend months in Europe, but their trip was extended by the onset of the First World War, making the long journey back to Australia too dangerous.

 Chisholm and her mother travelled to Cairo where one of her brothers was stationed with an Australian cavalry regiment.
 In Cairo, Chisholm met the first of her three husbands, Lord Loughborough.
 Loughborough was a compulsive gambler, later immortalised as 'the Man who Broke the Bank at Monte Carlo'.
 The couple had two sons together.
-Their elder son, Anthony, succeeded his father as Earl of Rosslyn.
+Their elder son, Anthony, succeeded his grandfather as Earl of Rosslyn.
 Their younger son, Peter, a Royal Air Force pilot, was killed on active service in September 1939 in the first weeks of the Second World War.

 At the end of 1918, Chisholm met Bertie, the future George VI.
 Bertie's older brother, Edward, Prince of Wales, had fallen in love with her best friend, Freda Dudley Ward.
 They called themselves The Four Do's.
 In April 1920, Bertie ended his relationship with the still married Chisholm in return for a dukedom awarded by his father.

 Chisholm dated Italian-American actor Rudolph Valentino, who gave her his "lucky bracelet".
 He died six months later (August 1926), causing Chisholm to think it was because she had taken his luck.

 In 1928, she married Sir John Milbanke, and as Lady Milbanke, she was one of a series of society beauties photographed as classical figures by Madame Yevonde.

 She inspired British author Evelyn Waugh to write his celebrated 1948 novel The Loved One.

 In 1954, she married for the third and final time, to Prince Dmitri Alexandrovich of Russia who was living in exile in London.